 Simpson JL, de la Cruz F, Swerdloff RS, et al, Klinefelter syndrome: expanding the phenotype and identifying new research directions, abstract Pub Med, Genet Med 2003, Nov-Dec; 5(6), pages 460-8, accessed July 2005.

-FAQs from users: 'Is Klinefelter syndrome a genetic disease?', 'What is the lifespan of men with Klinefelter syndrome?', 'Does Klinefelter syndrome cause oligospermia?', 'Is Klinefelter syndrome associated with homosexuality?' and 'Can Klinefelter develop in females?'.
+FAQs from users: 'Is pregnancy possible with Klinefelter syndrome?', 'Is Klinefelter syndrome a genetic disease?', 'What is the lifespan of men with Klinefelter syndrome?', 'Does Klinefelter syndrome cause oligospermia?', 'Is Klinefelter syndrome associated with homosexuality?' and 'Can Klinefelter develop in females?'.